data-liberation-project/aphis-inspection-reports/README.md

-# APHIS Inspection / Report / License Scraper
+# APHIS Report / License Scraper

 This repository aims to collect all of the following from the US Department of Agriculture's Animal and Plant Health Inspection Service [public search tools](https://efile.aphis.usda.gov/PublicSearchTool/s/):